 Wigs for Hair Loss (Alopecia)

 It is okay to lean into your feelings about losing your hair, what your hair means to you, and what you might want to do to cover your head when you have lost some or all of your hair.
+You may want to think about if you want a wig.

-- Wigs are often not covered by insurance.
-It doesn’t hurt to call your plan to ask if it may be covered.
+Wigs are often not covered by insurance, but it doesn’t hurt to call your plan to ask if it may be covered.
 You will need a prescription for a “cranial prosthesis” from your provider.
+Take friends or family with you when shopping for your wig.
+If you have always wanted a different style or hair color, now could be a good time to try something new.

-There are different types of wigs available.
+There are different types of wigs available:

 - Synthetic hair wigs: Usually lighter and less expensive.